blockchainapis/docs/docs/tutorial/getting-started/get-supported-blockchains.md

 - blockchains
 ---

-Each blockchain have a unique id, you need this id in order to know with which blockchain you are willing to interact in Blockchain APIs.
+Each blockchain have a unique id, you need this id in order to know with which blockchain you are willing to interact with in Blockchain APIs.